-That’s why you need to be represented by respected and experienced personal injury lawyers after a car accident.
+That’s why you need to be represented by respected and experienced San Francisco car accident attorneys after an accident.
 We have been helping people injured in automobile, truck and motorcycle accidents for more than 60 years.
+We build every case as if it will go to trial.
 We know the issues that arise.
-We have dealt with doctors, bill collectors, claims people, auto insurance adjusters and lien holders.
+We know how the insurance companies may approach the case.
+We have dealt with doctors, bill collectors, claims people, auto insurance adjusters, and lien holders.
 We have the experience and the staff to handle every aspect of your case.

-When the Walkup vehicle accident team accepts your car, truck, motorcycle or other vehicle case, our injury specialists immediately begin the process of investigation and evidence collection to secure and preserve evidence.
-We work with skilled engineers specializing in accident reconstruction, auto engineering and design experts, retired police officers and professional investigators.
+When our car accident attorneys take your case, we immediately begin the process of investigation and evidence collection to secure and preserve evidence.
+We work with skilled engineers specializing in accident reconstruction, auto engineering and design experts, retired police officers, and professional investigators.
 We have the resources and experience to prove your case.